adimyth/system-design-topics-implementations/consistent-hashing/consistent-hashing.md

 To assign a data point to the server, we go clockwise & find the next server on the hash ring.
 The server that is responsible for the data point is the first server that we encounter.

+> ![NOTE]
-*In our case, we  are using `bisect.bisect` to find the index of the first node hash that is greater than or equal to the key hash.*
+> *In our case, we  are using `bisect.bisect` to find the index of the first node hash that is greater than or equal to the key hash.*

 ```python
 def get_node(self, key: str) -> Node: